-In 2014, the citizens of Liberty approved a 3/8th cent Economic Development Sales Tax.
-Proceeds from this tax will be primarily used to finalize construction of the South Liberty Parkway.
-Once completed in 2018, this road system will link Interstate 35 on the west to Missouri Highway 291 on the east.
+In 2018, available funds in the Economic Development Sales Tax Fund were used to finalize South Liberty Parkway Phase II.
+This project was completed and South Liberty Parkway Phase II was opened in September 2018.
+Now that this project is complete, this road system will link Interstate 35 on the west to Missouri Highway 291 on the east.
 This improvement, coupled with above mentioned items, will open up southern Liberty to significant development opportunities.